yvt/openspades/README.md

 ## Other
 ### To-do:
-Remove ragdolls and corpses cleaner
+Remove ragdolls and corpses cleaner code

-Bump OpenSpades revision level in Client_Draw.cpp and in README.md
+Bump OpenSpades revision level in Client_Draw.cpp (911) and in README.md

+Accuracy in cg_stats or other

+Players left in cg_stats or other

+Reload progress bar below the crosshair or in cg_stats

+Shots left below crosshair and replacing icons (bottom right)